vshenoyTT/sd-backend/experimental/README.md

 The web demo utilizes a [Flask](https://flask.palletsprojects.com/en/3.0.x/) server.
 Use `pip install Flask` to install the Flask dependencies on your machine.

 Use `python models/demos/wormhole/stable_diffusion/demo/web_demo/demo.py` to run the web demo.

-The web interface should automatically pop-up on **http://localhost:8501**.
+It should automatically popup on **http://localhost:8501**.